MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

 TO BE ADDED: "Advanced hunting page" figure

-Use the following AHQs to gather information for the following questions.
+Use queries to gather information for the following questions.

 >[!Note]
 >Certain parameters are unique to your organization or network.
 Fill in these specific parameters as instructed in each query.